23 Top Things To Do On Nusa Penida; Complete Itinerary For 2024

 This is a cool little beach if you are looking for a beach with a little difference.
 It’s a good spot for checking out local boats and catching a tan while you lay back and enjoy the hot sun.

 #13 Manta Bay

-Snorkelling in Manta Bay is okay for children, very safe.
-You can enjoy freshly caught fish on the beach cooked by the locals if you get hungry.
-It’s untouched and very natural so don’t expect flash dining here it’s simple and beautiful.
-Scuba Diving is popular also at Crystal Bay and a lot of visitors to the three islands often try out the scuba diving.
+Snorkelling in Manta Bay is okay for children and is very safe.
+You can enjoy freshly caught fish cooked by the locals on the beach if you get hungry.
+It’s untouched and very natural, so don’t expect flash dining here.
+It’s simple and beautiful.
+Scuba Diving is also popular at Crystal Bay, and a lot of visitors to the three islands often try out scuba diving.